toptensoftware/RichTextKit/docsrc/basics.md

 has a "base direction" that controls the default layout order of text in that paragraph.

+The text direction of spans within the text block can be controlled using
+either:

-Embedded control characters (as specifed by UAX #9) can be used to control bi-directional text formatting.
-Specifying the text direction of a text run through styles is currently not supported and embedded control characters must be used.
+* Embedded control characters (as specifed by UAX #9)
+* By setting the text direction of style runs (See the [T:Topten.RichTextKit.IStyle])

+When setting text direction property on style runs, the text is processed in the same manner as an "isolating sequence" as described in UAX #9.

 ## UTF-16, UTF-32, Code Points and Clusters